Funding Opportunity Title: U.S. Embassy Amman PAS Annual Program Statement

 Each application will be evaluated and rated on the basis of the evaluation criteria outlined below.
 The criteria listed are closely related and are considered as a whole in judging the overall quality of an application.

-Organizational capacity and record on previous grants: The organization has expertise in its stated field and Public Affairs Section is confident of its ability to undertake the program.
+Organizational capacity and record on previous grants: The organization has expertise in its stated field and PAS is confident of its ability to undertake the program.
 This includes a financial management system and a bank account.

 Goals and objectives: Goals and objectives are clearly stated and program approach is likely to provide maximum impact in achieving the proposed results.
 Note that all listed objectives must be “S.M.A.R.T.”, i.e., specific, measurable, achievable, relevant, and time-oriented.